Types of Car Insurance Discounts

 Shop Around for Rates

-Getting multiple car insurance quotes can seem like a pain, especially if you’re in a hurry to obtain coverage.
+Shopping for multiple car insurance quotes can seem like a pain, especially if you’re in a hurry to obtain coverage.
 However, different auto insurance companies can sometimes have large discrepancies in rates for the same or similar coverage.

 To ensure you get the most accurate quote from each insurer, take your time and investigate all the discounts each one offers.
 If you anticipate needing coverage soon, do your best to give yourself time to investigate rates.